streamingfast/substreams-sink-files/README.md

 Therefore, It is crucial that this file is properly persisted and follows your deployment of `substreams-sink-files` to avoid any data loss.

+### High Performance

+If you are looking for the fastest performance possible, we suggest that your destination source is able to handle heavy traffic.
+Also, to speed up things, you can allocate a lot of RAM to the process and increase the flag `--buffer-max-size` to a point where you are able to hold a full batch of N blocks in memory (checking the size of the final file is a good indicator of the size to keep stuff in memory).

+A lot of I/O operations is avoid if the buffer can hold everything in memory greatly speeding up the process of writing blocks bundle to its final destination.

 ### Cloud-based storage

 You can use the `substreams-sink-files` tool to route data to files on your local file system and cloud-based storage solutions.
 To use a cloud-based solution such as Google Cloud Storage bucket, S3 compatible bucket, or Azure bucket, you need to make sure it is set up properly.
 Then, instead of referencing a local file in the `substreams-sink-files run` command, use the path to the bucket.
 The paths resemble `gs://<bucket>/<path>`, `s3://<bucket>/<path>`, and `az://<bucket>/<path>` respectively.
 Be sure to update the values according to your account and provider.

 ### Limitations

 When you use the `substreams-sink-files` tool, you will find that it syncs up to the most recent "final" block of the chain.
 This means it is not real-time.
 Additionally, the tool writes bundles to disk when it has seen 10,000 blocks.
 As a result, the latency of the last available bundle can be delayed by around 10,000 blocks.
+How many blocks per batch can be controlled by changing the flag `--file-block-count`

 ## Contributing